Ascoli Piceno: a quieter, more lived-in alternative to Tuscany

 Winter is quieter, but not closed.
 The centre still functions, just with fewer people around and shorter days.
 Places like bakeries, food shops, and cafés stay open, though some restaurants reduce hours or close one or two extra days a week.
 Evenings empty out early, especially on weekdays, and by nine or ten the streets can feel very still.
 That can be a plus if you like quiet nights, but it does mean fewer spontaneous options after dinner.
 Cold days are more common than freezing ones, and when the weather clears, you’ll see people walking through town bundled up, running errands the same way they do the rest of the year.

-Eating in Ascoli Piceno
+eating in market square in Ascoli Piceno

 Olive all’ascolana is everywhere, but it’s not treated like a must-order dish.
 It just appears.
 You’ll see it on plates at the next table, mixed in with other fried things, sometimes brought out without any comment.
 People eat it quickly, usually sharing, then move on to whatever comes next.